Ask. Learn. Improve

 Microsoft Copilot for Healthcare

 Microsoft has invested heavily in healthcare-specific Copilot capabilities, integrating with Epic and other EHR systems.
-The pitch is compelling: AI embedded directly into the workflow tools your staff already use.
+The pitch is compelling: AI embedded directly into the tools your staff already use.

 What it does well: